tayalmanan28/Safety-Critical-Controls/README.md

-# Theoretical/ Concept Introduing Papers on Control Barrier Functions
+# Theoretical/ Concept Introducing Papers on Control Barrier Functions

 This repository contains a list of papers and their code (if available) for safety critical controls.